rehmanox/PandaEditor/README.md

 };
 ```

-**Editor scripts:-**
-There is a special types of `RuntimeScripts` called `EditorScripts` that execute in **Developer Mode** only, they will not be shipped along with the final executable.
-You can use them to create tools, editor UI or for debugging purposes.
+**Editor scripts:** There are special types of `RuntimeScripts` called `EditorScripts` that execute in **Developer Mode** only, they will not be shipped along with the final executable.
+You can use them to create development tools or for debugging purposes.
-To specify a script as `EditorScripts` prefix your class name with `Editor_` for example 'Editor_CharacterController'.
+To specify a script as `EditorScripts` prefix the class name with `Editor_` for example 'Editor_FoliageSys'.

 ### Editor and Game Modes
 In PandaEditor, the **Editor** and **Game** modes are distinct.
 Any changes made in **Game mode** are **not persistent** — they will be discarded once you exit the mode.